preeyankaa/preeyankaa/README.md

 <h1 align="center">Hi 👋, I'm Priyanka Bhandari</h1>
 <h3 align="center">🚀 Aspiring AI/ML Developer | NLP Enthusiast </h3>

+🤖 Welcome to my GitHub profile!
+I'm passionate about harnessing the power of AI and Machine Learning to solve real-world problems.
+As a fresher, I'm constantly learning, exploring ML algorithms, and building impactful projects that combine data, intelligence, and innovation.
 ---

 ## 👩‍💻 About Me